Daniel Henry Chamberlain

-Background
+Early life and education

 Chamberlain was born in West Brookfield in Worcester County in central Massachusetts, the ninth of ten children born to Eli Chamberlain and Achsah Forbes.
 In 1862, he graduated with honors from Yale University, where he was a member of the Skull and Bones society.

 He attended Harvard Law School, leaving in 1863 to serve as a second lieutenant in the United States Army with the 5th Massachusetts Cavalry, a regiment of black troops.
 In 1866, Chamberlain moved to South Carolina to tend to the affairs of a deceased classmate.

+Career

 South Carolina politics

 Chamberlain entered politics as a delegate to the 1868 South Carolina Constitutional Convention from Berkeley County.
 He served as state attorney general from 1868–1872 in the administration of Governor Robert K. Scott.
 After he failed to win the Republican nomination for governor in 1872, Chamberlain practiced law in Charleston.
 His partner later recalled that he worked hard for little compensation; whatever his ethics in office, he certainly had not amassed a fortune.
 In 1873, he was elected to the board of trustees of the University of South Carolina as the first black students were admitted and faculty hired for the institution.

 Chamberlain was elected Republican governor on November 3, 1874, when he defeated John T. Green.
 Chamberlain received 80,403 votes (53.9%) to Green's 68,818 votes (46.1%).
 Chamberlain's reputation had been a dubious one; there certainly was evidence of a willingness to make his office pay, and possibly of corruption, in his earlier career.
 But by the time he became governor, he had become the representative of those Republicans convinced of the need for reform—a conviction strengthened by the notorious administration of his predecessor, Franklin J. Moses, Jr., and the national publicity given to The Prostrate State, the exposure of South Carolina political conditions written by James Shepherd Pike.

 Chamberlain delivered on his promises.
 While continuing his support of civil rights, he made war on government expenses and the high tax levels in the state.
 He tried to reduce all public officers' wages by a third and used his veto against tax rates that he considered too high.
 He urged that spending be cut for the lunatic asylum and that many of its inmates be shipped off to county poorhouses.
 Instead of paying so much for the penitentiary, he endorsed revival of the convict-lease system.
-There should only be half as much money for the agricultural college and an end to any state scholarship program.
+He believed that there should only be half as much money for the agricultural college, and an end to any state scholarship program.
 As for the state university, Chamberlain called for dismissing its faculty and replacing them with school teachers.
 "We only want a good high school", as he put it.
 His struggles over patronage pitted him against some of the leading African-American Republicans in the legislature and gave him a national reputation.
 It also made him deep enemies in the party.